-Summary 1:
+Summary 1: 7 companies replied.
+All the companies unanimously support the proposal 1.

+Proposal 1 Rel-17 paging carriers and the legacy paging carriers should be exclusive.

 3.2 S1 Interface Impacts

 [4] and [8] give analysis if there is any S1 interface impact.
 [4] mentions that there is S1 interface paging impact for option 2.
 However, [8] analyses that both options would not need changes in S1AP and the changes for paging carrier selection are pertaining to container definition.